The Ultimate Guide for Cloud Penetration Testing [2024]

 Grey Box Penetration Testing

-As the name suggests, it is the amalgamation of White and Black Box Penetration Testing.
-A working penetration testers team tries to launch many attacks on the IT infrastructures of an organization with limited knowledge of the credentials.
+As the name suggests, it is an amalgamation of white-box and Black Box Penetration Testing.
+A working penetration testing team tries to launch many attacks on the IT infrastructure of an organization with limited knowledge of the credentials.

 Tools used for Grey Box Penetration Testing are Postman, Burp Suite, JUnit, NUnit, etc.